chrisdwheatley/blog-posts/keeping-your-consts-constant.md

 // this won't work as the value imported is still a const
 ```

-If you were to import any other way, you're creating a brand new object and assigning all the exported values to it, thus losing their read onlyness.
+If you were to import any other way, you're creating a brand new object and assigning all the exported values to it, thus losing their read only-ness.

 ##### _index.js_